-You can use handy home affordability calculators to set your homebuying budget, save your favorite homes on listing apps, and dig into a property’s history with a quick Google search thanks to the internet.
+You can use handy home affordability calculators to help set your homebuying budget, save your favorite homes on listing apps, and dig into a property’s history with a quick Google search thanks to the internet.
 So you think for a sec, “Why use a real estate agent to buy a home when so much is online?”

 While the web has transformed the way people shop for homes and empowers you as a buyer to go into your house hunt well-informed, the sheer amount of information out there will be difficult to navigate alone.
 Dizzying even.

 And though buying a house appears to be all about the numbers on the surface, the reality is that you’re about to get on an emotional rollercoaster — a study of 2,000 homebuyers by Homes.com found that the homebuying process brings one-third of people to tears.

 In 2019, 87% of buyers reported working with a real estate agent to buy their home, according to data from the National Association of Realtors’ Profile of Homebuyers and Sellers.
 This is the purchase of a lifetime, not a pair of shoes you buy with a simple “add to cart.”
 Find out why having a trusted adviser by your side matters today despite the internet.

 1. Your home search is an agent’s day job (so you can keep yours).

 Sure, you can set up alerts for new homes that go on the market and fit your filters for price, beds, and baths.
 But do you want to be the one who books showings in the middle of the workday?
 Instead, wouldn’t you rather someone in the real estate office ring you: “This property just went live—but it’s going to go fast, can you see it this afternoon?
 I’ll contact the seller’s agent if you can make it.”